AdiV121003/HYBE_FINANCIAL_DB_ANALYSIS/README.md

 ### 5. Financial Analysis & KPI Development

 * Conducted exploratory analysis using **PivotTables and PivotCharts**.
-* Developed KPIs mostly used in investor and stakeholder analysis, including:
+* Developed KPIs mostly used in investor and stakeholder analysis

-  * Revenue and profitability indicators
-  * Expense efficiency measures
-  * Quarterly and yearly performance comparisons
-* I focused on understanding which metrics matter most in evaluating a company's performance rather than just reporting numerical values.
+I focused on understanding which metrics matter most in evaluating a company's performance rather than just reporting numerical values.

 ---